storgacer/streaming-platform-case-study/streaming_platforms.md

 four cases was very weak, which meant that critic scores DO NOT explain what audience scores will be.
-That means that readers must be careful when listening to what critics say as these are not a clear indicative of what audiences will most likely appreciate.
+That means that readers must be careful when listening to what critics say as these are not a clear indicative of what audience members will most likely appreciate.

 ### Section 6: Amount of titles scoring good marks

-The reason why this last section was included is because I believe that no matter how many titles each platform makes available to their audiences, good scores is what will determine if their movies and shows are worth taking a look at or not.
+The reason why this last section was included is because I believe that no matter how many titles each platform makes available to their audiences, good scores are what will determine if their movies and shows are worth taking a look at or not.

 But before we dive into the actual results, it is important that we look